mautic/developer-documentation-new/docs/plugin_extensions/api.rst

 .. vale on

-When an entity is locked, the API returns:
+If the API detects a locked entity, it returns:

 .. code-block:: json